12 Easy Anthems for Your Summer Choir

 SATB

 A new setting of an old hymn text with text and music from the Doxology (OLD 100TH) woven throughout.
-A familiar verse-chorus structure help make this piece easy to learn and accessible for groups of all sizes.
+A familiar verse-chorus structure helps make this piece easy to learn and accessible for groups of all sizes.

 7. Christ Has No Hands But Ours (Porter)